mikelevins/bard/docs/bard.md

 languages, including Smalltalk, Haskell, Lua, Erlang, Clojure, and others.

-This document is a brief overview and basic refernce for the language.
+This document is a brief overview and basic reference for the language.

 ## Syntax and built-in classes

-Bard is a Lisp.
-That means that, first, every valid piece of Bard code is an expression that returns a value, and, second, that there are two kinds of expressions: atoms and lists.
+Bard is a Lisp, and like other Lisps, is a language made of expressions that are evaluated to return values.
+There are two basic kinds of expressions: atoms and lists.

 A list is a sequence of zero or more expressions enclosed in